kubecost/cluster-turndown/README.md

 * Create a new Service Account
 * Assign the new Service Account the custom Role
 * Generate a JSON Service Key `service-key.json`
-* Use `kubectl` to create a kubernetes secret containing the service-key in the provided namespace
+* Use `kubectl` to create a kubernetes secret containing the service-key in the `turndown` namespace

 Note that in order to run `create-service-key.sh` successfully, you will need:
 * Google Cloud, `gcloud` installed and authenticated.